robfatland/nexus/git/index.md

 [main branch](https://github.com/robfatland/nexus/tree/main)

 # `git` and `GitHub`

-The basic `git/GitHub` scenario has two aims: Create a safe version of a software project (on the cloud) and manage revisions.
+This writeup begins with a basic `git/GitHub` scenario with two aims: Create a safe version of a software project (on the cloud) and manage simple "sole author" revisions.
+The `nexus` entry is primarily intended as a fast-read reminder on these basics.
+More complex use scenarios are covered in the second section in the same quick reference style; and in greater detail elsewhere.

+## Basic use scenario

 The project corresopnds to a **repository** or **repo** residing in a folder with sub-folders.
 Most content development happens on either a local machine (laptop, desktop, etc) or on a cloud VM.
 The latter in particular if more compute power is needed; or if the project involves some web presence, for example when building a data source with a dedicated API.
 We can also create content -- particularly documentation in markdown